 From Vista Point

 For a similar shot as Battery Godfrey, through the towers of the bridge but from the North, Vista Point is your spot!
 To get there, take the very first exit for Vista Point, heading north across the Golden Gate Bridge.
-Here you’ll find a large parking lot and popular visitor center and ample room to find a nice angle.
+Here you’ll find a large parking lot and a popular visitor center and ample room to find a nice angle.
 You do run the risk of fighting for space as this is a very popular tourist spot.

 From Fort Baker and Moore Road

 It’s surprising how few “tourists” make it to this spot for a photo opportunity.
 For a great close and low angle shot from the north, head towards Fort Baker on the 101 across the bridge.
-Get of on Alexander Ave.
+Get off on Alexander Ave.
 Make your first right onto Bunker Road, follow that down to Murray Circle and turn right onto Moore Road.
 From here drive all the way up until cars are restricted and park.
 Enjoy an awesome and unique photo spot!

 Long Shots – North Side

-From Hawk Hill
+Amazing Golden Gate Scene From Hawk Hill

 Hawk Hill is a great location to get a full bridge shot with downtown San Francisco in the background.
 Like all of the spots we have listed on the north end of the Golden Gate Bridge, this one is accessed via Conzelman Road.
 Simply follow the road all the way up and park in the parking lot just before Conzelman turns into a one way road.
 This spot is literally just off the road, below Nike Missile Control Site SF-87.

-From Kirby Cove
+Incredible View of Golden Gate Bridge From Kirby Cove

 A great beach shot from the North side.
 To get here, park in the Battery Spencer parking lot.
 At the West end of the lot, you will see Kirby Cove Road, a small, one lane road that descends down.
 Follow this for a mile, through Kirby Campground, until you reach the beach.